lllDavid/marketplace/README.md

 ```
 Windows:

-You can download and install MariaDB from their official site.
-[MariaDB](https://mariadb.com/downloads/)
+You can download and install MariaDB from their official site: [MariaDB](https://mariadb.com/downloads/)

 5. **Create the Database:**